Satvik-ai/Flask-Fullstack-Project-Article-Database/readme.md

 # 📰 Read Articles — Fullstack Flask Web App

 **Read Articles** is a full-stack web application built with the Flask framework.
 It displays articles stored in a SQLite database and follows a clean, modular project structure.
-This project serves as a skill demonstration of backend setup, templating, ORM integration with SQLAlchemy, and using poetry for environment and dependency management.
+This project serves as a skill demonstration of backend setup, templating, and ORM integration with SQLAlchemy.

 ---